develpeer/GoogleSpreadsheetCalendar/README.md

-# Skip the bullshit
+#  tl;dr (quickstart)
-Copy the spreadsheet here :arrow_right:  [Editable Calendar for any year in Google Sheets](https://docs.google.com/spreadsheets/d/13Ip7XqFefAhJLJExgPwqhUVyzK9U10TeIDiKt4Wc6SU/edit?usp=sharing)
+Get started by copying this spreadsheet :arrow_right:  [Editable Calendar for any year in Google Sheets](https://docs.google.com/spreadsheets/d/13Ip7XqFefAhJLJExgPwqhUVyzK9U10TeIDiKt4Wc6SU/edit?usp=sharing)

 Read on for more detailed instuctions ...

 # Google Sheets Calendar
-Project originated becuase I was looking for a way to create a calendar view within an editable document.Quite a few "templates" out there.
-But some are paid, others are partially done, static, or difficult to use.

 Using the Google Sheets below, you can easily create an editable calendar withing a google spreadsheet in seconds.
 You can use this to create a monthly schedule or content calendar and share it with team members.
-Since this is essentially just a google sheet, you can customize it edlessly, adding your own colors, logos etc.
+Since this is essentially just a google sheet, you can customize it endlessly, adding your own colors, logos etc.

 Follow the steps below to make a calendar in Google Sheets.

+## Create your own custom calendar in seconds
+* Make a copy of this :arrow_right: \([Google Sheet](https://docs.google.com/spreadsheets/d/13Ip7XqFefAhJLJExgPwqhUVyzK9U10TeIDiKt4Wc6SU/edit?usp=sharing)\)
+* Change the year in the first cell.
+* And you're done.

-### Download Printable calendars
+## Download printable calendars
+If you just need a printable calendar, use one of these or generate your own using the editable spreadsheet.
 * 2019 Printable Calendar \([PDF](https://github.com/develpeer/GoogleSpreadsheetCalendar/raw/master/resources/pdf/printable_calendar_2019.pdf)\) \([HTML](https://github.com/develpeer/GoogleSpreadsheetCalendar/raw/master/resources/html/printable_calendar_2019.html)\)
 * 2020 Printable Calendar \([PDF](https://github.com/develpeer/GoogleSpreadsheetCalendar/raw/master/resources/pdf/printable_calendar_2020.pdf)\) \([HTML](https://github.com/develpeer/GoogleSpreadsheetCalendar/raw/master/resources/html/printable_calendar_2020.html)\)
 * 2021 Printable Calendar \([PDF](https://github.com/develpeer/GoogleSpreadsheetCalendar/raw/master/resources/pdf/printable_calendar_2021.pdf)\) \([HTML](https://github.com/develpeer/GoogleSpreadsheetCalendar/raw/master/resources/html/printable_calendar_2021.html)\)